driessenslucas/researchproject/Thesis.md

 4. Does the simulation have any useful contributions?
 In terms of training time or performance?

-5. How can the trained model be transferred to the real RC car? (sim2real) How do you need to adjust the agent and the environment for it to translate to the real world?
+5. How can the trained model be transferred to the real RC car? (sim2real) How do you need to adjust the agent and the environment for it to translate to the real world? -->

 \pagebreak

 ## Methodology

-This section explores the Reinforcement Learning Maze Navigation (RCMazeEnv) method, utilizing a Double Deep Q-Network (DDQNAgent) architecture.
-It details the maze environment setup, the DDQN agent design, and the comprehensive training algorithm, incorporating mathematical functions to delineate the system's mechanics.
+This section explores the Reinforcement Learning Maze Navigation (RCMazeEnv) method, which utilizes a Double Deep Q-Network (DDQNAgent) architecture.
+We'll delve into the maze environment setup, the design of the DDQN agent, and the comprehensive training algorithm, incorporating mathematical functions to describe the system's mechanics.

 ### Environment Setup (RCMazeEnv)

-The RCMazeEnv, a custom maze navigation environment derived from the OpenAI Gym framework, is designed for a 12x12 cell grid maze navigation task.
-Each cell within this grid can be identified as either a wall, represented by '1', or a path, represented by '0', with the goal designated at cell position (10, 10).
-The agent, visualized as a car, commences its journey from the starting position at cell (1, 1), facing eastward initially.
-The agent's navigation capabilities are enabled through a set of possible actions: moving forward, turning left, and turning right.
+The RCMazeEnv is a custom maze navigation environment derived from the OpenAI Gym framework.
+It's designed for a 12x12 cell grid maze navigation task.
+Within this grid:

+- Cells are either walls (represented by '1') or paths (represented by '0').
+- The goal is located at cell position (10, 10).
+- The agent, visualized as a car, starts at cell (1, 1) facing eastward.
+- The agent can take three possible actions: moving forward, turning left, and turning right.

-To assist in navigation, the agent is equipped with sensors that provide readings in three directions: front, left, and right.
-These sensors measure the distance to the nearest wall in their respective directions, offering crucial environmental information that aids in decision-making.
-The environment's state space, denoted as $\mathcal{S}$, encapsulates the agent's current position $(x, y)$, its orientation $\theta$, which can be one of $\{N, E, S, W\}$ representing north, east, south, and west respectively, and the sensor readings $\{s_{\text{front}}, s_{\text{left}}, s_{\text{right}}\}$.
-The goal of the agent is to navigate through the maze, from its starting point to the goal location, efficiently while avoiding collisions with walls and optimizing the path taken based on the sensor inputs and past experiences.
+To aid navigation, the agent has sensors providing readings in three directions: front, left, and right.
+These sensors measure the distance to the nearest wall in their respective directions, crucial for decision-making.
+The environment's state space ($\mathcal{S}$) includes the agent's current position $(x, y)$, orientation $\theta$ (north, east, south, or west), and sensor readings $\{s_{\text{front}}, s_{\text{left}}, s_{\text{right}}\}$.
+The agent's goal is efficient maze navigation, reaching the goal while avoiding collisions with walls and optimizing its path based on sensor inputs and past experiences.

 ### Agent Design (DDQNAgent)

-The agent employs a Double Deep Q-Network (DDQN) architecture to learn the optimal policy $\pi^*$.
-This is an enhancement over the standard DQN that aims to reduce overestimation of Q-values by decoupling the action selection from its evaluation \hyperref[ref19]{[19]}.
+The agent uses a Double Deep Q-Network (DDQN) architecture to learn the optimal policy $\pi^*$.
+DDQN is an enhancement over the standard DQN, aiming to reduce overestimation of Q-values by separating action selection from evaluation \hyperref[ref19]{[19]}.

-- **Policy Network:** Estimates the Q-value $Q(s, a; \theta)$ for taking action $a$ in state $s$, parameterized by weights $\theta$.
-This network is responsible for selecting actions based on the current policy.
+- **Policy Network**: Estimates the Q-value $Q(s, a; \theta)$ for taking action $a$ in state $s$, with weights $\theta$.
+This network selects actions based on the current policy.
-- **Target Network:** Independently parameterized by weights $\theta^-$, used to estimate the target Q-value for updating the policy network.
-It mirrors the architecture of the policy network but is updated less frequently to provide stable target values.
+- **Target Network**: Independently parameterized by weights $\theta^-$, it estimates the target Q-value for updating the policy network.
+The target network mirrors the policy network's architecture but updates less frequently to provide stable target values.

-The Q-function update equation in DDQN is modified to:
+The DDQN update equation modifies the Q-function:

 $$
 Y_t^{DDQN} = R_{t+1} + \gamma Q\left(S_{t+1}, \underset{a}{\mathrm{argmax}}\, Q(S_{t+1}, a; \theta); \theta^-\right)